- International Academic Opportunities

 The Office of International Programs (OIP) is a unit of the AU Division of Academic Affairs.
 Its mission is to provide leadership and relevant administrative support to academic units, faculty, students, and staff for the effective promotion and efficient adoption of Auburn University’s internationalization goals.
 The International Students and Scholar Service component of the OIP assists foreign national students, visiting scholars, and university employees in achieving their academic objectives.
 The Auburn Abroad unit of the OIP promotes and facilitates student and faculty participation in an international education experience through programs outside of the United States.
 For additional information, contact: Office of International Program, 228 Foy Hall; 334-844-5001; firstname.lastname@example.org; or www.auburn.edu/international.

 The Office of International Programs (OIP) Auburn Abroad unit seeks to develop, expand and facilitate credit bearing study, internship and exchange opportunities outside of the United States.
-Each year more than 1000 Auburn University students participate in the Auburn Abroad experience.
+Each year more than 1200 Auburn University students participate in the Auburn Abroad experience on over 93 programs.
 More than 90 percent of these students go on faculty led programs and Exchange Programs with the rest going on other university or provider programs.
 With some planning, credit earned through the Auburn Abroad experience can be integrated with Auburn University degrees and applied to core, major, minor, and elective courses.
-Students on Auburn University faculty-led programs and Exchange Programs will earn AU credit and will receive grades on their transcript.
+Students on Auburn University faculty-led programs, the CORE curriculum program in Barcelona, Spain and Exchange Programs will earn AU credit and will receive grades on their transcript.
 Students going on other university programs will earn transient/transfer credit for their courses abroad.
 If a student chooses to go on other university programs, they will need to be enrolled in an Auburn Abroad placeholder course to be able to use their financial aid.

-Students considering any type of credit bearing experience abroad should start their Auburn Abroad Experience by attending either (1) a weekly, thirty minute general orientation session conducted by the Auburn Abroad Staff or (2) by attending a faculty led program orientation session.
-The Auburn Abroad Experience sessions are held every semester.
+Students considering any type of credit bearing experience abroad should start their Auburn Abroad Experience by attending either (1) a weekly, thirty minute Study Abroad 101 session conducted by the Auburn Abroad Staff or (2) by attending a faculty led program orientation session.
 Sessions are conducted on Thursdays at 3pm and repeated on Fridays at 11am in the Auburn Abroad conference room, 242 Foy Hall.
-These sessions include an introduction to the on-line Auburn Abroad application process, hints on searching for faculty led and other types of programs abroad, the credit approval process, transcript information, information on a variety of funding resources, and paperwork needed for scholarship, PACT and other benefit programs.
+These sessions include an introduction to the on-line Auburn Abroad application process, hints on searching for faculty led and other types of programs abroad, the credit approval process, transcript information, information on a variety of funding resources, and paperwork needed for scholarship, PACT V.A. and other benefit programs.
 Students interested in faculty led programs must contact the faculty director(s) for the dates of their orientation sessions.
 After students attend a study abroad orientation session, they are ready to start their on-line study abroad application, found at www.auburn.edu/studyabroad on the Program Search link.
 They need to complete this on-line application, submit a completed Course Approval Form, and respond to any Auburn Abroad Unit emails requesting additional information.
 The Course Approval Form requires special attention and students must obtain all required signatures including department chair and dean.
 The on-line application and requested materials must be completed and submitted by the deadline dates listed on www.auburn.edu/studyabroad to be considered.
-Current deadline dates are: Summer Programs: March 15; Fall Programs - April 30 and Spring Programs: October 15.
+Current deadline dates are: Summer Programs: March 30; Fall Programs - April 30 and Spring Programs: October 15.